 DATA TYPE MAX RMSE

 • aerial photographs, VHR PAN 1 m satellite imagery (eg. Quickbird, Ikonos) 2.5 m

+• OrbView 3 2.5 m

 EROS 1.8m satellite imagery single scene 2.5 m

-• EROS 1.8m satellite imagery vector scene (> 27 km) 3.5m
+• EROS 1.8m satellite imagery vector scene (> 27 km) 3.5 m

+• Formosat 2 3.5 m

-• SPOT 2, 4 multispectral 30 m
+SPOT 2, 4 multispectral 30 m

 SPOT 5 multispectral 15 m

 SPOT 5 Pan Supermode 5 m

 IRS multispectral 40 m

 • RADARSAT 20 m

 • LANDSAT TM 50 m

+• DMC 50 m

 The above RMSE tolerances values should be considered maximum allowed RMSE.
-They put requirements on the input data, on the ground reference data, on the digital terrain model (DTM) (if applicable) and on each step of the geometric correction process.
+They put requirements on the input data, on the ground reference data, on the digital terrain model (DTM12) (if applicable) and on each step of the geometric correction process.
 The tenderer shall detail all steps in the production chain.
 He shall justify the correction method proposed (e.g. ortho-correction or polynomial) and how he expects to obtain the precision, with special reference to differences in altitude in the agricultural areas concerned.

 - 4.4.4 For the sites where ortho-rectification will be considered as necessary, the tenderer shall indicate if he will correct the images in-house or sub-contract this work.
 If this is to be produced in-house, the price of the DTM and processing per scene (fixed or variable costs) shall be clearly indicated.
 If this processing is to be sub-contracted, the tenderer must name the proposed contractor, list all the necessary specifications and include in his financial statement the supplementary cost of this correction. - 4.4.5 In case of ortho-rectification, the tenderer shall indicate the technical characteristics of the DTM, either if bought, produced by the tenderer or delivered by a sub-contractor.
 He will indicate the method used to produce the DTM; from map contours, stereo pairs, or other.
 He will indicate the map scale and cartographic system, and relevant contour interval, or grid size (distance between points). - 4.4.6 The tenderer will indicate his choice of cartographic system (spheroid/datum, projection) for the processed images.
 He may also choose to obtain the geodetic co-ordinates of the reference points from the competent Administration, or to acquire the co-ordinates of these points using a Global Positioning System (GPS).
-In any case he will give details on the Ground Control Points (GCPs) and check points used, their source, number and distribution. - 4.4.7 The tenderer will indicate and justify all other possible processing techniques envisaged: radiometric correction, contrast stretching, resampling, etc. - 4.4.8 The tenderer shall indicate his previous experience, capability and comments with regard to processing radar images.
-In particular, he will discuss the software to be used and outline how he proposes to carry out geometric correction and to identify the land use using these images.
-He will propose a timetable for the acquisition of the radar images intended to replace the optical images.
+In any case he will give details on the Ground Control Points (GCPs) and check points used, their source, number and distribution.